 However, unlike the Akari, the Little Walking Box is not a functional object.
 While drawing inspiration from the land and its traditions, it is completely modern and abstract in execution.
 The form has been simplified through the exclusion of a roof-like element and sits playfully on wooden legs, which are acknowledged in the work’s title, as we imagine the box to literally walk on its stick legs.

 This spirit of personification and play similarly appear in other stoneware works made by Noguchi during this period of his career, and indeed recur throughout his entire oeuvre.
-Shown alongside Little Walking Box at The Museum of Modern Art at Kamakura, Big Boy and Even the Centipede both exhibit distinct and lively personalities rendered with an economy of materials and shapes.
-Both works today reside in the collection of The Museum of Modern Art in New York.
+Shown alongside Little Walking Box at The Museum of Modern Art, Kamakura in Isamu Noguchi (September 23,1952 – October 19,1952), Big Boy and Even the Centipede both exhibit distinct and lively personalities rendered with an economy of materials and shapes.
+Both works today reside in the collection of The Museum of Modern Art, New York.

-After the exhibition in Kamakura, Eleanor Ward, the proprietor of Stable Gallery, showed Noguchi’s ceramic works in New York City.
-She hosted the 1954 exhibition Noguchi Terracottas: Japan 1931, 50, 51, 52, 53.
-It is through Ward that the present lot came to The Arts Club of Chicago the following year, where it was included in Noguchi: Sculpture and Scroll Drawings exhibition.
+After the exhibition in Kamakura, Eleanor Ward, the proprietor of Stable Gallery, showed Noguchi’s ceramic works in New York City in Isamu Noguchi: Terracottas (November 23, 1954 – January 8, 1955).
+It is through Ward that the present lot came to The Arts Club of Chicago the following year, where it was included in Noguchi: Sculpture and Scroll Drawings (November 11, 1955 – December 7, 1955).
 It is believed that it was through this exhibition that the work came into the possession of Arts Club member and patron Leonore Grace Smith Jerrems Molloy.